 This is one of the most versatile materials available; it’s a matte opaque material that’s sure to add an extra layer of class to your wedding.
 Poly Premier is fire retardant and perfect for any event, whether you're planning a discreet or elaborate backdrop design!

 This is a very lightweight and sheer material, real voile is made from cotton, and they usually have a very organic and natural feeling.
 They are an excellent choice for professional decorators as well as DIY decorators.

-Velvet drapes stylishly serves as a luxe setting that brings an upscale atmosphere to your special day!
+Velvet drapes stylishly serve as a luxe setting that brings an upscale atmosphere to your special day!
 Its opulent soft texture brings about a whole new level of elegance to your wedding decor scheme.
 It's warm and soft sheen helps create intimate vibes when paired with candlelight and blooming florals.
 You can't go wrong by adding this drapery panel as a ceremony backdrop, or even as a fun party photo booth backdrop.